 With Citrix Cloud, you get the Analytics that can highlight bad actors trying to access your environment and behaviour or access anomalies.
 You can use Citrix Policies for granular tweaking to restrict or enable certain features and functions.
 You can set access criteria and achieve context-based app access with Citrix Cloud.
 You can use Secure Browser for publishing some of those SaaS apps you want your users to access but in a more locked-down browser.
 It’s also worth noting that you could also use AppLocker and even enable it through WEM if you like.

 Citrix Cloud is pretty stacked when it comes to security features.

 As I said, you can also get AppLocker in use with Citrix Cloud plus get PolicyPak in play here too to leverage Least Privilege Manager.
-So that’s not something WVD has over Citrix Cloud.
-While Azure provides you with Azure Analytics and Monitoring and the impressive Sentinel product for the depth included with Citrix policies, Secure Browser and client side security.
+So that’s not something AVD has over Citrix Cloud.
+While Azure provides you with Azure Analytics and Monitoring and the impressive Sentinel product for the depth included with Citrix policies, Secure Browser, and client-side security.

 I give this one to Citrix Cloud.

 While Citrix pretty much runs away with this from a feature comparison standpoint, I believe Microsoft is not necessarily trying to compete too aggressively, at least not yet.
-Scott Manchester (Group Program Manager Windows Virtual Desktop, Microsoft) sat down with Sean Donahue (Principal Alliance Product Marketing Manager, Citrix) for a talk last year, and waxed lyrical about WVD and Citrix together.
-I can recall early on RDmi’s value proposition (predating the name WVD) was to become a building block for other vendors like Citrix.
+Scott Manchester (Group Program Manager Azure Virtual Desktop, Microsoft) sat down with Sean Donahue (Principal Alliance Product Marketing Manager, Citrix) for a talk last year, and waxed lyrical about AVD and Citrix together.
+I can recall early on RDmi’s value proposition (predating the name AVD) was to become a building block for other vendors like Citrix.
 The same way they do on-prem with RDS.

 Which one is best for you?